Dr. Espiritu is a native from Louisiana, and grew up in Mobile, Alabama where he graduated from the University of South Alabama.

 He began private practice in Columbus, Georgia in 2000.
 He also provides care at the St. Francis Wound Management Program.
 He has been very active in the local community providing educational seminars on a regular basis.
 He is a Diplomate of the American Board of Podiatry Surgery and certified in foot surgery.
 Other memberships include American College of Foot and Ankle Surgeons, American Academy of Podiatric Sports Medicine, Georgia Podiatric Medical Association and the American Podiatric Medical Association.

-Foot & Ankle Surgery, Trauma, Sports Medicine, Wound Care
+Trauma, Sports Medicine, Wound Care, Diabetic Foot Care

 Foot & Ankle Surgery, Bunions, Pediatrics, Flatfoot, Ankle Pain and Arthritis, Heel Pain

 Nicholas Smith, D.P.M., M.S., F.A.C.F.A.S.
 Certified in Foot Surgery and Reconstructive Rearfoot / Ankle Surgery